peteroupc/peteroupc.github.io/graphics.md

 Memory:

 - This specification does not impose a limit on graphics memory use (akin to the video memory, or VRAM, of a video card).
 One suggested example, given in kibibytes of graphics memory, is the screen width times screen height divided by 24, which is slightly less than 13.2 million bytes for 640 &times; 480 resolution.
 (A kibibyte is 1024 bytes.)
 Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, or other graphics files a game can have.[^44]

+- Before 1995, computer memory was expensive, so that computers with more than 4096 kibibytes of system memory (and 1024 kibibytes of video memory) were rare among consumers.

+- Before 1999, computers with more than 32,768 kibibytes of system memory were rare among consumers.
+(In the _PC 99 System Design Guide_, "entertainment PCs" required at least 64 million bytes of system memory.)

 <a id=Building_a_Public_Domain_music_synthesis_library_and_instrument_banks></a>